-The Chelmsford Teaching Schools Alliance is delighted that we have been successful in our application to the Paul Hamlyn Teacher Development Fund for 2 years of funding to support us in developing the use of music to improve school ‘readiness’ by targeting improvement in PSED and CLD in the Early Years.
-The project is in partnership with Essex Music Services and London Music Masters (a charitable trust with Essex connections) and runs from July 2019 – July 2021.
+The Chelmsford Teaching Schools Alliance is delighted to have been involved in an exciting project with the Paul Hamlyn Teacher Development Fund.
+The basis of the project is to improve school ‘readiness’ by targeting improvement in PSED and CLD in the Early Years with the use of music.
+The project is in partnership with Essex Music Services and Music Masters (formerly London Music Masters) which is a charitable trust with Essex connections.

 The purpose of the Teacher Development Fund is to support delivery of effective arts-based teaching and learning opportunities in the primary classroom, and to embed learning through the arts in the curriculum.
 It aims to do this through supporting teachers and school leaders to develop the necessary skills, knowledge, confidence and experience.